Establishment of marine litter collection stations

 Our station is located in Tarsanas area.
 For its establishment and operations, we fully cooperate with the Municipal Authorities of Syros island, the Port authority and the Fishing Associations.
 We are really happy that our long cooperation resulted in the establishment of the first station in the capital of Cyclades.

-Another fruitful cooperation with the Municipal Authorities of Tinos, the Social Enterprise Kalloni-Kellia and the Fishing Association resulted in the establishment of our station next to Tarsanas, at the port of Tinos!
+Another fruitful cooperation with the Municipal Authorities of Tinos, the Social Enterprise Kalloni-Kellia and the Fishing Association resulted in the establishment of our station next to the Fishing Harbour, at the old port of Tinos!
 Another island where we are committed to introduce widespread activities.

 The station is located in Pounta and was established under the support of Day8-Yacht Week and the Municipality of Poros.
 Our objective is to demonstrate the added value of our first station in the islands of Argo-Saronic Gulf!